 The Benchmarking Accounting & Finance Function: 2019 report shows how technological change is now a constant in most accounting and finance functions.
 An increasing number — 79% — of U.S. respondents said their companies already use or plan to employ cloud solutions, and businesses of all sizes have widened their embrace of automation in areas such as financial reporting.

 Research conducted for Robert Half’s Jobs and AI Anxiety report found that 29% of accounting and finance managers in the United States expect their organization to use automation, including robotics in accounting, in the next five years.
 The respondents also ranked automation as one of the top three disruptive technologies in their workplace over the next five years.

 There’s a good chance the financial professionals at your organization don’t have all the digital expertise they need to succeed in this workplace of the future.
 Here are three ways your company can build its wheelhouse of accounting technology skills:

 Most college accounting programs today teach data analytics and big data skills.
 The problem, though, is that educational institutions are also playing catch-up with emerging technology.
 Consider contacting universities to find out exactly what their accounting departments are teaching before you target their seniors and recent graduates.

-2. Provide access to data-related education
+2. Provide access to tech education

-4. Attend industry events
+3. Attend industry events